FrederikBA/MovieAPI/README.md

-Simple backend without database relations made to practice full CRUD operations in React.js using APIs
+Simple backend made to practice full CRUD operations in React.js using APIs